“Alongside the roads, nestled beside Prickly Pear Cacti and tucked into rock crevices, the Texas Bluebonnets are literally everywhere you look!”

 Boots and Bluebonnets…

-Every once in awhile, I’d find myself a safe spot to park alongside the road so I could dismount and take in the view and grab some camera shots.
+Every once in awhile, I’d find myself a safe spot to park alongside the road so I could take in the view and grab some camera shots.
 Now, I admit, I’m an emotional person when it comes to seeing some of what nature has to offer.
 And this, was one of those epiphany moments.
 Literally, tears were rolling down my cheeks.
-I was in awe at the masses of endless trails of bluebonnets with sprigs of Texas Indian Paintbrush (the reddish-orange flowers).
+I was in awe at the masses of endless trails of bluebonnets with sprigs of Texas Indian Paintbrush.

 I was getting to witness what 99.9% of the world’s population will never get to see in person.
-The flowers were as perfect as what you see in encyclopedia photographs and travel brochures.
+The flowers were as perfect as what you see in travel brochures.

-At times, my solace was short-lived.
-Whenever other shutterbugs would arrive, it was my cue to move along.
+At times, my solace was short-lived though.
+When other shutterbugs would arrive, it was my cue to move along.
 In moments like these, I prefer not to be around people.
-I want to take in the scenic beauty alone; no interruptions, no words, no screaming kids or conversation.
-It’s time to mount up and move along to the next peaceful stop.
+I want to take in the scenic beauty alone; no distractions, no words, or screaming kids.

 After about 15 minutes of taking a million photos (precisely the reason why Dan didn’t go), another 100 yards down the road is this.
 Selfishly, I kind of wished I had my own hat to leave my mark of my visit however, I certainly wasn’t giving up my $40 blinged Harley Davidson hat in my saddlebag.

 Getting back to those ranch gates I talked about earlier.
 Some ranch gates are big iron-clad poles suspending ornamentation with family names overhead.
-While they’re quite elaborate, there were simpler gates that are more humble in appearance.
-But they all have one thing in common, no matter of size or ornamentation, they all have Bluebonnets growing wild at their every entrance.
+While those are quite elaborate, there’s the more humble gates.

 What was only a few-mile loop, I made into an all-day ride.
 Stopping every few hundred yards, I’d take it all in and of course, take a million more photos.
 Because it’s a place I’ll visit only once and a place I want to share like here in our blog.